strimzi/proposals/prevent-broker-scale-down-if-contains-partition .md

 - `getTopicNamesAndDescriptions` (Boolean Type) - This method will be placed inside the `scaleDown()` method in `KafkaReconciler` class and will provide us with the Collection of `TopicDescription`.
 - `describeTopics()` and `topicNames()`  - These two methods will provide us with the description and names of all the topics ie first we will get the names of the topics using the `topicNames` method and using these names we will extract the description of the topics.
-- `brokerHasAnyTopics()` - This method will take as input a podId and a `Collection<TopicDescription>`.
+- `brokerContainsPartitions` - This method will take as input a `Collection<TopicDescription>` and then generate a map of type `HashMap<Integer podId, Boolean containsPartitions>`.
-  It will go through all the broker and see if any partitions are assigned to it.

 ### Flow :

 When the replicas are changed inside the Kafka resource, reconciliation will happen.